igorv43/terra-classic-rebirth/terra-classic-rebirth.md

 This **already exists as a primitive in Hyperlane** (`InterchainAccountRouter` / ICA) — it is not R&D from scratch, it is integration + hardening.
 The same model gives the protocol:

-* **Cross-chain contract execution** — sold per use (fee per intent/action).
+* **Cross-chain contract execution** — priced as **gas + a fixed fee**.
+The gas is pass-through to the chains involved (it pays validators, not the network); the **fixed fee is the network's revenue**.
-* **Cross-chain treasury without multisig** — TC becomes able to hold and manage productive ETH/SOL/BTC, controlled by on-chain governance.
+* **Cross-chain treasury operations** — a **fee per transaction** (deposit, swap, move liquidity, rebalance).
+This is the same primitive that also lets TC hold and manage productive ETH/SOL/BTC under on-chain governance, without a human multisig.

-### Who it serves: any project, not just governance
+### Who it serves: any project — including projects NOT on Terra Classic

-The cross-chain account-contract is **not exclusive to the network treasury** — it is an open primitive, available to **any project built on Terra Classic**:
+The cross-chain account-contract is **not exclusive to the network treasury, and not even exclusive to projects built on Terra Classic** — it is an open primitive:

 * **CW20 and CosmWasm contracts** — a CW20 token or dApp on TC can trigger actions on ETH/SOL/BSC (move liquidity, swap, buy/sell) directly from its own contract, without building its own bridge infrastructure or multisig.
 * **Modular projects / sovereign chains** — appchains and sovereign rollups that use TC gain the same cross-chain execution and custody power as a native service, instead of rebuilding everything themselves.
-* **Third-party DAOs and treasuries** — any DAO on TC can manage assets on other networks via on-chain governance, without human signers.
+* **Third-party DAOs and treasuries** — any DAO can manage assets on other networks via on-chain governance, without human signers.

-In other words: the same tool that unlocks the network treasury becomes a **sellable product for the entire ecosystem**.
+* **External projects on other chains** — a DAO or treasury living on Ethereum, Solana, or anywhere else can use Terra Classic purely as a **cross-chain execution hub**: they don't build their app on TC, they use TC as the *control plane* to operate across many chains from one place — for example, executing a Uniswap swap on Ethereum without juggling a multisig there.

+> **This is the biggest market expansion in the plan.** It moves the target from "projects built on TC" (a small market) to **"any treasury or DAO anywhere that is tired of running a separate multisig per chain"** (a huge market) — and every one of them pays a fee per execution to the community treasury, directly feeding the revenue engine.

+### Non-custodial by design: each user owns their account

+Critically, **Terra Classic does not custody anyone's funds.** Each user **instantiates their own contract, exclusive to them** — like Uniswap or Safe, TC is *infrastructure*, not a custodian.
+That account can sign and execute calls on other contracts (a Uniswap swap, a lending action), but the assets and control belong to the user, never to the network.

+Two consequences:

+* **Lower regulatory and custody risk** — the protocol is not a honeypot holding billions; it provides the rails, and users hold their own assets.
+* **The right pitch is "programmable cross-chain smart account," not "no multisig."** The value is not removing secure control — it is giving the user **one programmable account that reaches many chains** (with policies, automation, conditions), instead of juggling one multisig per chain.
+The user still controls it; they just control it better, from one place.

 ### The revenue model: every transaction feeds the community treasury

-**Every cross-chain execution — from any project, CW20 or modular — charges a fee.** And that fee goes **directly to Terra Classic's community treasury**.
+**Every cross-chain execution — from any project, CW20 or modular — charges a fee** (the fixed fee on contract execution, or the per-transaction fee on treasury operations).
+And that fee goes **directly to Terra Classic's community treasury**.

 ```text
 Any project (CW20 · modular · DAO · governance)